tobiadalsecco/microservices-layer/README.md

 EARLY ALPHA, DON'T USE IT IN PRODUCTION!

-A wrapper for microservices strategies, with Pigato (ZeroMQ).
+A wrapper for microservices strategies, based on [Pigato](https://www.npmjs.com/package/pigato) (ZeroMQ).

 The only porpouse of this module is to provide further abstraction.

+Alos provides Pub/Sub functionalities

 ## Install